 The campus is surrounded by mostly single-family residential neighborhoods to the northeast, north, west, and south.
 Three groups of directly adjacent neighbors are the residents of Belle Vista Court, the residents of Faculty and Royall Drives, and the residents of Paschal Drive.
-These near neighbors are an extension of the strong residential community on campus and contribute to the intellectual climate of the campus by fostering interaction among faculty, sta , and students.
+These near neighbors are an extension of the strong residential community on campus and contribute to the intellectual climate of the campus by fostering interaction among faculty, staff, and students.
 For instance, decades of Wake Forest students have walked to their professors' homes to share meals and discussion.

-To the east of the campus and north and east of Groves Stadium there is a significant area of industrial use, dominated by Reynolds American, Inc. East of the campus, but south of Groves Stadium is a commercial district clustered around Deacon Boulevard, University Parkway, and Coliseum Drive.
-Recently the University has acquired much of the commercial property around Deacon Boulevard and is planning a new, mixed-use development there.
-South of Groves Stadium and east of the commercial area there are two large civic facilities-the Lawrence Joel Veterans Memorial Coliseum and the Dixie Classic Fairgrounds.
-The stadium, coliseum, and fairgrounds o er the campus convenient access to numerous special events, and o er a unique opportunity for community engagement and interaction.
+To the east of the campus and north and east of BB&T Stadium and the Joel Veterans Memorial Coliseum there is a significant area of former industrial lands, dominated by the inactive Reynolds American, Inc. East of the campus and south of BB&T Stadium is a commercial district clustered around Deacon Boulevard, University Parkway, and Coliseum Drive.
+South of BB&T Stadium and east of Joel Veterans Memorial Coliseum is the Dixie Classic Fairgrounds.
+The stadium, coliseum, and fairgrounds offer the campus convenient access to numerous special events, and offer a unique opportunity for community engagement and interaction.